- Scientific name: Merlangius merlangus

 - Distribution: Widespread throughout all UK and Irish waters during autumn and winter.

 - Feeds on: Anything it can find by scavenging around on the seabed for marine worms, crustaceans and shellfish.
 Whiting will also actively hunt for small fish.

 - Description: Upper jaw protrudes slightly.
 Back can be brownish, grey or greenish, fading on the flanks to pale, sometimes silvery lower flanks and underbelly.
 High lateral line curves upwards and eyes are relatively large.
 Like all members of the cod family the whiting has three dorsal fins.

-The whiting is a small fish – a specimen of 2lbs is a very good catch, but what they lack in size they make up for in numbers.
-Whiting are very common around much of the UK, and many an angler has been spared a blank fishing session by the willingness of the little whiting to take a bait.
-Whiting are at their most common in the autumn and winter.
-Fresh from spawning these early fish are often skinny and very hungry, but they soon fatten up after feeding in coastal waters.
-Bigger whiting of 1-2lb become more common closer to Christmas, and by late March the whiting have begun to move out to sea again to spawn, although smaller whiting may stay in coastal waters all year round, with areas such as North East England and parts of Scotland seeing whiting caught all year round.
+The whiting is a small fish – a specimen of 2lbs is a very good catch from the shore, but what they lack in size they make up for in numbers.
+Whiting are very common around much of the UK, and many an angler has been spared a blank fishing session by the willingness of whiting to take a bait.
+Whiting are at their most common in the autumn and winter although some areas such as North East England and parts of Scotland see whiting caught all year round.

 Distribution and Habitat